projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    information.)

--  **core sharing** (to be added): two or more vCPUs are sharing one physical CPU (pCPU), more complicated context switch is needed between different vCPUs' switching, and provides flexible computing resources sharing for low performance demand vCPU tasks.
+-  **core sharing** (to be added): two or more vCPUs are sharing one physical CPU (pCPU); a more complicated context switch is needed between different vCPUs' switching, and provides flexible computing resources sharing for low performance demand vCPU tasks.
    (See `Flexible CPU Sharing`_ for more information.)